 Does using topographic quantities represent a significant improvement over using brightness to describe the stratigraphy?

-A description of the stratigraphy that combines trough wall topography and brightness is what represents a significant improvement over one based solely on layer brightness.
+A description of the stratigraphy that combines trough wall topography and brightness represents a significant improvement over one based solely on layer brightness.
 Comparing the correlations between protrusion profiles to those between brightness profiles suggests that layer protrusion is more consistently continuous over long distances.
-This implies that observed brightness is more affected than topographic resistance by extrinsic factors that change its value over different layer exposures across the NPLD.
+Observed brightness appears more affected by extrinsic factors that change its value over different layer exposures across the NPLD.
 This does not mean that remotely measured brightness has no relation to the underlying physical properties of the layers, as if this were the case, no banded layers would be observed in the images.
 Rather, it suggests that the relationship between these properties and brightness is more complex than the one they have with topography.

 Is the stratigraphic record similar across the NPLD or have accumulation patterns varied locally?